dangerdevices/BAG2_cds_ff_mpt/README.md

 # BAG2_cds_ff_mpt
 BAG2 setup for cds_ff_mpt (cadence generic PDK for finfet and multi-patterned technology)

+## Python setup

+BAG2 works with Python 3 (Python 3.6+ is recommended).
+We strongly recommend using Anaconda Python in a custom install location, as it contains most required packages and offer simple installation process.
+In addition to the default Anaconda packages, the following needs to be installed/changed (through either `conda` or `pip`):

+1. shapely
+2. rtree
+3. tornado (downgrade to 4.5.3 for the bootcamp demo).

 ## Installation
 1. Download cds_ff_mpt PDK from [Cadence Support](https://support.cadence.com)
 and install it.